Inheritance Tax: A Comprehensive Guide 2026

 The buyer

-The obligation to pay ITP falls on the individual or legal entity that purchases a second-hand home; transactions involving new homes are subject to VAT.
-It is important to note that, although the seller and buyer may agree on who will pay, legally the responsibility lies with the buyer.
+The obligation to pay ITP falls on the individual or legal entity that acquires a second-hand property.
+Transactions involving newly built homes are subject to VAT instead.
+It is important to clarify that although the buyer and seller may agree on who will make the payment, the legal responsibility ultimately lies with the buyer.

 The tenant

-In the case of a purchase, the buyer pays, while in the case of renting a property, the tenant is responsible for paying the ITP.
+In the case of purchasing a property, the buyer is responsible for paying the ITP.
+In the case of renting a property, the tenant is responsible for paying the ITP.

 Exemptions and reductions

-It should be noted that in some autonomous communities there are exemptions or reductions in ITP for certain groups, such as young people, large families, or people with disabilities.
-For this reason, it is essential to check the specific regulations of each autonomous community to find out if you are eligible for any rebates.
+It should be noted that in some Autonomous Communities there are exemptions or reductions in ITP for certain groups, such as young buyers, large families, or people with disabilities.
+For this reason, it is essential to review the specific regulations of each Autonomous Community to determine whether you qualify for any tax benefits.

 How and when should payment be made?